germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 advisable that the application set minimum requirements for all Send Groups within the DGroup.)

-The DMLS application should recommend a policy for issuing DMLS updates.
+The DMLS application SHOULD recommend a policy for issuing DMLS updates.

 # Wire Formats

 DMLS uses standard wire formats as defined in {{!RFC9420}}.
-An application using DMLS should define formats for any additional messages containing common configuration or operational parameters.
+An application using DMLS SHOULD define formats for any additional messages containing common configuration or operational parameters.

 # Conventions and Definitions